If your GP suspects you have acute cholecystitis, you will probably be admitted to hospital for treatment.

 Laparoscopic cholecystectomy is a type of 'keyhole' surgery.
 It is the most widely used type of cholecystectomy.
 A laparoscopic cholecystectomy is carried out under a general anaesthetic, which means you will be asleep during the operation and will not feel any pain.

-During a laparoscopic cholecystectomy, the surgeon will make four small cuts, each about 1cm or smaller, in your abdomen (tummy) wall.
-One incision will be made near your belly button and the other three will be made across your upper abdomen.
+During a laparoscopic cholecystectomy, the surgeon makes four small cuts, each about 1cm or smaller, in your abdomen (tummy) wall.
+One incision is made near your belly button and the other three made across your upper abdomen.

-Your abdomen will be inflated with carbon dioxide gas that is passed through the cuts.
+Your abdomen is inflated with carbon dioxide gas passed through the cuts.
 Inflating your abdomen gives the surgeon a better view of your organs and more room in which to work.

-The surgeon will pass an instrument called a laparoscope through one of the incisions.
-A laparoscope is a small, flexible tube that has a light source and a camera at one end.
+The surgeon passes an instrument called a laparoscope through one of the incisions.
+A laparoscope is a small, rigid tube that has a light source and a camera at one end.
 The camera transmits images of the inside of your abdomen to a television monitor.

-The surgeon will then pass small instruments down the laparoscope that can remove your gallbladder and any gallstones.
-After your gallbladder has been removed, the incisions will be closed.
+The surgeon then passes small instruments down the other incisions to remove your gallbladder and any gallstones.
+After your gallbladder has been removed, the incisions are closed.

-As a laparoscopic cholecystectomy only involves making small cuts in your abdomen, you will not experience much pain afterwards.
+As this technique only involves making small cuts in your abdomen, you will not experience much pain afterwards.
 You should also recover quickly from the effects of the operation.
 Most people are able to return home either on the day of the surgery or the day after.

-See the Health A-Z topic about Laparoscopic cholecystectomy for more information about the procedure.
+Read about laparoscopic cholecystectomy for more information about the procedure.